Toepfer-Lab/cobramod/docs/source/visualization.rst

 ----------
  Escher
 ----------

-.. admonition:: Deprecated
-   :class: caution

-    .. deprecated:: 1.4.0
+.. deprecated:: 1.3.0
     The original Python integration of Escher will be removed in a future release due to dependency conflicts with Jupyter.
-It is no longer listed as a dependency in CobraMod and is therefore not automatically installed or tested as of version 1.4.0.
+It is no longer listed as a dependency in CobraMod and is therefore not automatically installed or tested as of version 1.3.0.
 It is only available to maintain compatibility with older environments.
     The integration embedded in CobraMod will take its place in the future.
 (See `Escher-custom`_)

 CobraMod uses Escher to visualize pathways and fluxes.
 Each CobraMod pathway includes a visualization method Pathway.visualize() which automatically generates pathway maps of the respective set of reactions.
 These